Who can benefit from feetfirstTM hay

 Why sugar and starch content is so important

-Many equines are sensitive to sugars and starch to some degree, possibly due to the resultant rise in insulin levels.
-This can manifest in various ways such as slightly ‘footy’ through to clinical laminitis or Equine Metabolic Syndrome.
+Many equines are sensitive to sugar and starch due to the resultant rise in insulin levels.
+This can manifest as slightly ‘footy’ through to clinical laminitis.

 Every batch of feetfirstTM hay has undergone the most rigorous tests available and meets our standard of less than 10% combined sugar (ESC) and starch.